Frequently Asked Questions About the iPad

 What are potential apps that still need development for the iPad?

 The missing app on the iPad is an app that scans music into MusicXML format, such as Photoscore or SmartScore.
-I’d also like to see a complete kid’s music theory app like Music Ace or Sibelius Groovy Music.
+I would also like to see a complete kid’s music theory app like Music Ace or Sibelius Groovy Music.